 GoboLinux is a Linux distribution that features a new filesystem organization, which departs from the traditional Unix heritage of Linux systems.
 Basically, this means that it is not based in directories such as /usr and /etc. The main idea of the alternative hierarchy is to store all files belonging to an application in its own separate subtree; therefore we have directories such as /Programs/FooPlayer/2.9/lib.

-To allow the system to find these files, they are logically grouped in directories such as /System/Links/Executables, which, you guessed it, contains symbolic links to all executable files inside the Programs hierarchy.
+To allow the system to find these files, they are logically grouped in directories such as /System/Index/bin, which, you guessed it, indexes all executable files inside the Programs hierarchy.

-To maintain backwards compatibility with traditional Unix/Linux apps, there are symbolic links that mimic the Unix tree, such as "/usr/bin -> /System/Links/Executables", and "/sbin -> /System/Links/Executables" (this example shows that arbitrary differentiations between files of the same category were also removed).
+To maintain backwards compatibility with traditional Unix/Linux apps, there are symbolic links that mimic the Unix tree, such as "/usr/bin -> /System/Index/bin", and "/sbin -> /System/Index/bin" (this example shows that arbitrary differentiations between files of the same category were also removed).

 No. In fact, it was motivated to fulfill the needs of users who prefer to install applications from the original source packages instead of relying on the distribution.
-That is the main reason why each application gets its own directory: so you can install it from source there and then remove it with an "rm -rf".
+That is the main reason why each application gets its own directory: so you can install it from source there and then remove it with an "rm -rf", and to make it easy to switch versions of a given package back and forth.
 So, you see, GoboLinux was designed focusing the experienced user who doesn't like things to be automagical.
 Our scripts merely automate procedures, but they don't "make decisions", and whenever they have to, they ask first.

 However, given the more logical directory tree, GoboLinux is often considered a more conceptually friendly distribution, as its structure is more logical and less hindered by historical limitations.
 But we do not target beginners as a specific goal (at least not in short or mid term).